anproagile/kitchen-dokken/README.md

 The code above does call a site (here free.fr, my french ISP :)) with openssl s_client and does an ugly awk parsing to extract the root CA from the chain and write it in `/usr/local/share/ca-certificate/ca.crt` and then update system certs (which makes curl, wget, and other system calls works with the proxy)

-The second RUN creates an entrypoint for the container which will add the cert to Chef CA bundle and then exec whatever is passed as `pid_one_command` (see next paragraph, it does match CMD in dockerfile), this ensures once the container is created with chef volume and data volume mounted, the Chef's CA bundle accept your proxy certificate.
+The second RUN create an entrypoint for the container which will add the cert to Chef CA bundle and then exec whatever is passed as `pid_one_command` (see next paragraph, it does match CMD in dockerfile), this ensure once the container is created with chef volume and data volume mounted, the Chef's CA bundle accept your proxy certificate.

-Caveat: multiple suites running will add the cert to the chef container each time and consume a significant amount of disk space over time.
-In CI systems you'll want to regularly prune containers to avoid this problem.
+Caveat: multiple suites running will add the cert to the chef container each time and may make it grow large after a time, in CI system regularily pruning containers this should not be a problem.

 ### Process orientation

 Docker containers are process oriented rather than machine oriented.
 This makes life interesting when testing things not necessarily destined to run in Docker.
-Specifically, Chef Infra recipes that utilize the `service` resource present a problem.
+Specifically, Chef recipes that utilize the `service` resource present a problem.
 To overcome this, we run the container in a way that mimics a machine.

 As mentioned previously, we use an infinite loop to keep the container process from exiting.
 This allows us to do multiple `kitchen converge` and `kitchen login` operations without needing to commit a layer and start a new container.
 This is fine until we need to start testing recipes that use the `service` resource.

 The default `pid_one_command` is `'sh -c "trap exit 0 SIGTERM; while :; do sleep 1; done"'`

 If you need to use the service resource to drive Upstart or systemd, you'll need to specify the path to init.
 Here are more examples from `httpd`

 - systemd for RHEL-7 based platforms